cybersamurai2410/sasrec-playlist-predictor/README.md

 # SASRec Spotify Playlist Predictor

-This project implements a self-attention–based sequential recommendation system (SASRec) trained on the Spotify Million Playlist Dataset (MPD).
-It predicts the next track in a playlist based on the previous listening history using a Transformer encoder architecture.
+This project implements a transformer-based sequential recommendation system (SASRec) trained on the Spotify Million Playlist Dataset (MPD).
+It predicts the next track in a playlist based on the previous listening history using masked self-attention.

 ## Features

-* Parses raw Spotify MPD JSON into user–track interaction sequences
+* Converts raw Spotify MPD JSON into user–track interaction sequences
 * Implements SASRec (Self-Attentive Sequential Recommendation)
-* Trains on sequence data to model user behavior over time
+* Trains on historical sequences to model user behavior
-* Outputs top-10 next-track predictions from playlist context
+* Outputs top-10 next-track predictions based on playlist context

 ---

 ## Dataset

 * **Source**: Spotify MPD (Recsys Challenge 2018)
-* **File format**: `mpd.slice.0-999.json`
+* **Format**: `mpd.slice.0-999.json`
-* **Conversion**: The script maps `track_uri` → numeric `track_id`, and playlist ID → `user_id` with fake but ordered timestamps.
-* **Required structure**:
+* The script processes this JSON into a CSV:

   ```csv
   user_id,track_id,timestamp